Below is a list of common questions about this project. Check back as more FAQs will be added as the project progresses.

 What about shared drives?

-- You can move files and folders you own from My Drive to a shared drive.
+You can move files and folders you own from My Drive to a shared drive.
 Follow the steps in Google’s Move files & folders into shared drives.
-Remember, each shared drive has a 50 GB quota.
+Remember, each shared drive has a 5 TB quota.
 The dates for enforcement for shared drives is the same as for My Drive.
 Visit the Transitioning to a Sustainable Google Workspace to learn more.

-- To complete our transition to a sustainable Google Workspace Service, it may be necessary to limit the number of shared drives an individual can manage.
+To complete our transition to a sustainable Google Workspace Service, it may become necessary to limit the number of shared drives an individual can manage.
 Therefore, this approach isn’t a recommended solution.

-- If you exceed the storage limit allocated to your Stanford Google My Drive account or a shared drive you’ve created, your drive will become "read-only."
+Starting Sept.
+1, 2025, if you exceed the storage limit allocated to your Stanford Google My Drive account or a shared drive, the drive will become "read-only."
 Although you’ll still be able to sign in and view, download, and share files with collaborators, your experience will change until you either reduce storage or purchase more storage.
 Learn more about "read-only."

 You can delete the shared drive if you are assigned to the Manager role for the files, folders, and drive to be deleted and have the authority to do so.